 What Triggers a Seizure?

-Once a seizure begins, there is little that can be done except wait for the seizure to cease or take the person to a nearest health facility.
+Once a seizure begins, there is little that can be done except wait for the seizure to cease or take the person to the nearest health facility.
 However, some seizures are more likely to occur under certain circumstances, wherein a pattern can be noted.
 In some cases, these situations can trigger a seizure, with increased chances of it happening.
 For people who have recurrent seizures, identifying these seizure triggers is helpful in seeing if a seizure might possibly happen and when these factors are removed, can the seizure be prevented.
 The following section discusses some common seizure triggers.

 1. Stress